MaedahBatool/Sublime-WP-Customizer-Docs/docs/index.md

 !!! success "STATS"
     - We open sourced this package and more than **5,000 developers** are already using it.
     - [WordPress Customizer Package](https://packagecontrol.io/packages/WordPress%20Customizer) for Sublime Text is now featured on the homepage of PacakgeControl.io as the 9th most trending package.
 Yay! ⓦ
-    - [Sarah](https://twitter.com/pollyplummer) featured the package at [WPTavern: Ahmad Awais Releases WordPress Customizer Package for Sublime Text](https://twitter.com/pollyplummer) Yay!
+    - [Sarah Gooding](https://twitter.com/pollyplummer) featured the package at [WPTavern: Ahmad Awais Releases WordPress Customizer Package for Sublime Text](https://twitter.com/pollyplummer) Yay!
-    - WordPress Customizer Package for Sublime Text is the 2nd most relevant and 10th most popular Sublime package for WP.
+    - WordPress Customizer Package for Sublime Text is the 2nd most relevant and 10th most popular Sublime package for WordPress.